rentpath/pinball_wizard/README.md

 To compile the CoffeeScript and run Jasmine, start foreman: `foreman start`.

-## Next

-- Handle reverse/opposite features. e.g. when optimizely activates a new search UI, it should deactivate the previous one.

 ## Future Versions

 - Build a UI panel that shows the status of each feature.
 Allow toggling.
 Ship it as a bookmarklet or Chrome developer tools panel.

 ## Credits